 I am reaching out to you today in the hope that I might offer some relief from the circumstances you are currently facing.

 It is my sincerest wish that the action I am taking on your behalf will make a positive difference in your life.
-But I want to stress that your particular needs are being addressed, not out of pity or a sense of charity, but because of my desire for you to have whatever it is you need at this time to make your situation better.
+But I want to stress that your particular needs are being addressed, not out of pity or a sense of charity, but because of my desire for you to have whatever you need at this time to make your situation better.